abdulwahed98/Global-Superstore-Analysis-Dashboard/README.md

 # Global-Superstore-Analysis-Dashboard
 Statistical Analysis and Visualization
+I'm playing the business intelligence analyst role in this project and build a dashboard which can help the organization in taking data driven decision.

 <a rel="license" href="http://creativecommons.org/licenses/by/2.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/2.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/2.0/">Creative Commons Attribution 2.0 Generic License</a>.